Karen Fleming

 Karen Renee Gibson Fleming is a Professor of Biophysics at Johns Hopkins University.
 She investigates the energetics of transmembrane helix-helix interactions.
-Fleming was awarded the 2020 Protein Society Carl Brändén Award.
+Fleming was awarded the 2020 Protein Society Carl Brändén Award and is the 2026 president of the Biophysical Society.

 Early life and education

 Fleming grew up in a family of doctors and nurses, and decided to study medicine at university.
 She eventually studied French and pre-medical studies at the University of Notre Dame.
 She realised that she did not like blood, so moved into scientific research instead.
 After graduating Fleming attended the Catholic University of the West, where she studied French language and culture, before moving to Washington, D.C. to work at the Embassy of Morocco.
 Fleming missed scientific research, and decided to work toward a doctorate at Georgetown University.
 Her PhD focussed on molecular biology and during her research she became increasingly interested in proteins.
 Fleming was a postdoctoral researcher at Yale University, where she worked with Donald Engelman in the Department of Molecular Biophysics.
 Here she investigated the interaction of transmembrane alpha helices.